School Health Insurance

 Q: Is there a deductible on this policy?

 A: Yes.
-A $100 deductible for each Injury or Sickness applies (waived at the SHC).
+A $100 deductible for each Injury or Sickness applies (waived if referred by the SHC).
 The following services are subject to a per visit copay:

 - Physician Office Visit - $15 copay per visit until the $100 deductible maximum has been met.